 The reason I recommend the Cloud Hosting is the speed, uptime and overall economy.
 When people are retrieving the site from the US-based server, you want the Ping speed to be lightning fast.
 When I had hosting in Australia, I had a page retrieval speed of 28 seconds at times… ridiculous!
 Everyone was going away!

-So I changed to Cloud Hatchling plus SSL, and it sped up to around 3 to 4 seconds to load, depending on whether I have an image ‘Slider’ working or not (I decided against it).
+So I changed to Cloud Hatchling, and it sped up to around 3 to 4 seconds to load, depending on whether I have an image ‘Slider’ working or not.
 Inside the control panel, you’ll see the speed of the server as it works.
 However, the real speed of retrieval depends on a few factors, like the location of the viewer.

 Deciding on a Theme

 Deciding on a theme can be a living nightmare.
 Like a complex design skin, the WordPress Theme lets you customise to your desired navigation styles, colours, sidebars, header images, normal page as a home page, blog widgets, etc. About 8 hours and 40 theme options later, your head is spinning!
-So let me recommend an option based on the experiences of Red Planet Design and myself.
+So let me recommend an option based on the experiences I’ve had.

 We found that the choice of a supported, paid ‘pro theme’ is a good idea.
 This is because they are updated regularly, while free themes may be left to break and, basically, die.

-Loading the Theme is easy — even Hostgator just charges US$49 or so for that.
+Loading the Theme is fairly easy — but the place you bought the theme can also install it for a small fee.
 You may then need some idea of how to customise a theme.

-First though, order some vibrant web banners containing your author photo and book cover, of the right size for your desired header image (usually like 1024 wide).
+If you DIY, order some vibrant web banners containing your author photo and book cover, of the right size for your desired header image (usually like 1024 wide).
 Designers can blend several elements together while sticking to your brand colours.
-You can expect to pay up to US$59 (on SuperTasker) for this banner, or try Fiverr.
+You can expect to pay up to US$50 for this banner on Fiverr.
 Why not get a couple of options?
-(I also can get this author banner created for you for AU$90).

-Consider these three smaller costs (and your time), compared to one $2000+ cost of custom website design, and you’ll see why I go this route!
-HostGator offers free migration for simple transfers of a WordPress site.
-If you get stuck, just open your HG billing portal, hit Chat and wait a few minutes for direct help.
-They are available 24 / 7.
+Consider these three smaller costs (and your time), compared to $2000+ cost of custom website design, and you’ll see why I go this route!

 Of course, with the many plugins and widgets, a novice will take time to learn how a WordPress website setup actually works.
 After all these years I still call on technical help for tricky issues.
 There are Pros who will install your social widgets and plugins that extend the functions on your new site.